ironpark/zapp/README.md

 **Simplify your macOS App deployment**

-Zapp is a powerful CLI tool designed to streamline the deployment process for macOS applications.
-With Zapp, you can effortlessly create DMG and PKG files, perform code signing, notarize your apps, and modify plist files.
+`zapp` is a powerful CLI tool designed to streamline and automate the deployment process for macOS applications.
+It handles all stages of deployment in one tool, from dependency bundling to DMG/PKG creation, code signing, and notarization.

 ## Features